 - Believing that drugs and alcohol are safe to use

-A study from the journal Addictive Behaviors might add one more item to this list.
+A study from the journal Addictive Behaviors added another item to this list.
 In this study, researchers determined that teens struggling with post-traumatic stress disorder (PTSD) were likely to medicate themselves with marijuana.
 This fact persisted, no matter what other variables the researchers looked for.
 Teens with mental health issues might be particularly at risk for marijuana abuse.

 Marijuana Rehabilitation for Teens

 Teens struggling with marijuana addiction often can’t beat the addiction alone.
 When they stop using the drug, they may feel intense cravings.
 In addition, teens often spend time with friends who also abuse marijuana, which makes it much harder to abstain.